ChangChunHe/pyvaspflow/README.md

 Options:
   --help  Show this message and exit.
 ```

-This is an example, dir `task` is a work directory.
+Below is an example, only one parameter (your task directory) should be input.

 ```shell
 pyvasp run_ringle_vasp  task